What’s the scariest/most exciting thing you’ve done in the past week to help move your business forward?

 Watch that ‘live’ video + gently critique my performance, so that I can keep getting better.

-It’s no secret that public speaking can bring up a lot of fears.
+It’s no secret that public speaking, whether it’s on stage or on camera, can bring up a lot of fears.

 I felt them all.

-So below, I’m sharing six tips I’ve picked up to help you look more confident during your next big talk, or any kind of presentation where you need to bring your A-game…
+Here are 6 tips to help you look more confident during your next big talk, or any kind of presentation where you need to bring your A-game…

 - Decide what you’ll do with your hands before you jump on stage or on camera.
-If you’re sitting for your talk, you can hold your hands in a relaxed pyramid pose to help exude more confidence.
+If you’re sitting, you can hold your hands in a relaxed pyramid pose in your lap to help exude more confidence.
 If you’re standing, see tip 3…

 - When you’re speaking, keep your hand gestures within what’s known as the ‘Clinton’ box.
-This means that you don’t make big wide hand gestures, but instead you keep them within an imaginary box that spans from shoulder to shoulder.
-Keeping your hand gestures within this imaginary box can help to build trust in the eyes of your audience.
+This means that you don’t make big wide hand gestures that extend way beyond your body, but instead you keep your hand gestures within an imaginary box that spans from shoulder to shoulder.
+Keeping your hand gestures within this imaginary shoulder-width box can help to build trust in the eyes of your audience.
+(As opposed to looking like a crazy person whose flailing their arms everywhere while they speak.)

 - Breathe.
 Breathing through your nose + into your diaphragm helps to keep your nervous system relaxed.
 As opposed to taking short, shallow breaths which can leave you feeling even more nervous.
 Remind yourself to breathe, baby, breathe.

 - Have a solid intro + practice it at least three times.
 Starting off with a solid intro can help ease your nerves + creates a strong first impression with your audience.
-Doing that can also make them a little more forgiving if you make a mistake later in your presentation.
+Doing that can also make them a little more forgiving if you make a mistake later on.
 Practice your intro until you can say it with your eyes closed + it feels good.

 - And lastly, start off with something fun, funny, or unexpected.
 For this live video event, I simply started with “I love that we all get to jump on here, connect + plant the seeds for our conference in November, and beyond.”
 It immediately brought a smile to people’s faces.
 And from there, you can roll right into your intro (see tip 5).